micheleceo/mini-tournaments/README.md

 ## Features

--Easy setup and management of mini-tournaments -Automatic calculation of player stats and standings -User-friendly interface
+- Easy setup and management of mini-tournaments
+- Automatic calculation of player stats and standings
+- User-friendly interface
--Real-time updates
+- Real-time updates

 ## Warning :warning: